cochr111/PHP-Image-Gallery/README.md

 # PHP-Image-Gallery

 This code will allow users to create an image gallery on their website and upload images by simply dragging them into the root image folder in their Webroot folder.
-The developer will have to create additional 400X300px images in a separate folder as well.
+The developer will also have to create additional 400X300px images in a separate folder.
 Details are below.
 The Gallery will resize for mobile deployment.

 Languages Used: